audioxide/data/data/posts/20180108-listening-parties-qotsa-reddit-playlist.md

 author:
   - andre
   - fred
 blurb: "r/qotsa put together the ultimate Queens of the Stone Age playlist: ...Vulgar Songs for Villains (Rated R).
-We treated ourselves to a listening party."
+We put it to the test."

 ---